 what – how you think we can put matters right

 How we will deal with your complaint

-We will acknowledge your complaint within 5 working days of receipt and respond fully within 20 working days.
+We will acknowledge your complaint within five working days of receipt and respond fully within 20 working days.
 If this is not possible, we will contact you to explain when you can expect a full reply and what action we plan to take to resolve the issue.

 We will use your data to respond to your complaint via email or in writing.
 We will not share your data with any third parties, nor transfer or store it outside of the UK.
 After 12 months we will delete your complaint and accompanying personal information from our servers or destroy this information if your complaint was made in writing.

 The authority to process your personal data comes from our statutory functions to promote and safeguard the production of official statistics as set out in the Statistics and Registration Services Act 2007.
 You have the following rights available to you in relation to the personal data that we hold